docusign/code-examples-clm-apex/README.md

 ## License

-The DocuSign Java Client is licensed under the following [License](LICENSE).
+The DocuSign CLM Apex code examples are licensed under the following [License](LICENSE).